 The baseline and monitoring methodology used is "The Gold Standard Simplified Methodology for Efficient Cookstoves" approved by the Gold Standard Foundation in May 2013, which includes measures that significantly reduce consumption of non-renewable biomass.

 The methodology selected for the Myanmar Stoves Campaign is The Gold Standard Simplified Methodology for Efficient Cookstoves.
 This is because the PoA is a micro-scale activity introducing new wood fired cookstoves that reduce the use of non-renewable firewood to meet thermal energy requirement for household cooking.
-The methodology is applicable as the target households use only firewood as baseline fuel for their three stone fires, and the new project stove has a specified thermal efficiency of 29.7%
+The methodology is applicable as the target households use only firewood as baseline fuel for their three stone fires, and the new proposed Greenway Prime project stove has a specified thermal efficiency of 29.8%

 The project boundary has been clearly defined as the geographical area covered by The Republic of the Union of Myanmar.
 To avoid double counting, the CME has a mechanism in place along with appropriate mitigation measures.